univault-org/lspt-protocol/README.md

 ## 7. Performance Considerations

-LSPT is designed to optimize performance in satellite-based communications:
+SRPT is designed to optimize performance in satellite-based communications:

 - Adaptive error correction based on link quality
 - Dynamic rate control to maximize bandwidth utilization